MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "The process advisor service principal cannot access the Power BI workspace.
 After the problem is fixed, try to reanalyze the report."

-This is the same issue as above, but the error occurred during process analysis.
-After ensuring that the process advisor service princinpal is added to the workspace and has admin access, please reanalyze the report.
+This is the same as the previous issue, but the error occurred during process analysis.
+After ensuring that the process advisor service principal is added to the workspace and has admin access, reanalyze the report.

 ### "The selected Power BI workspace needs premium capacity to work with this report."